 We have assumed there will be no significant legislation changes that may affect this activity.
-There are no negative effects.
+There are no negative effectivocacy for community issues.

 Central government reforms in relation to Three Waters, Resource Management Act, freshwater, and local government is noted and Council will actively follow its progress.